Greenmamba29/GrahmOS_Chat/README.md

 ## 🌐 Deploy

-Host your own live version of Grahmos with Vercel, Cloudflare Pages, or Docker.
+Host your own live version of GrahmOS Chat with Vercel, Cloudflare Pages, or Docker.

 ### Vercel